zukunft/zukunft.com/docs/code_functions_all.md

     \-- list
         \-- ref_list - show the references below each other, sorted first so the html order is deterministic
         \-- verb_list - set the vars of a term object based on the given json
+    \-- add_link
+        \-- ref_list - a small plus icon shown at the end of the reference list of a phrase that opens the ref add
     \-- sort_by_impact_and_type
         \-- ref_list - sort the references by impact (highest first) and then by reference type name, with the
     \-- display_linked